Quality Rated - Help

 11. What is an environment rating scale?

 The Environment Rating Scales (ERS) are valid and reliable observation tools used throughout the world to measure the quality of the child care environment.
 The tool(s) used during the observation is based on the child care setting and the age groups served.
-The Environment Rating Scales currently used in the QRIS process are:
+The Environment Rating Scales currently used in the Quality Rated process are:

 • Infant/Toddler Environment Rating Scale – Third Edition